jaredwhite547/YourRepo/README.md

 * The default configuration has a fair amount of warnings enabled by default.
 You may wish to turn some off if you find them excessive.
 * You might consider enabling -Werror for the CI.
 * For a larger project, consider adding CI features like code coverage checking, input fuzzing, etc.
+* This project has both regular unit tests, and a CMake test that directly invokes the executable and checks its output.
+If you don't want this, look in the file tests/CMakeLists.txt for instructions.

 # Libraries Used
 * [doctest](https://github.com/onqtam/doctest/) is the testing library used here.
 It is similar to `catch2`, but compiles much faster.